Master of Educational Technology and Applied Learning Sciences: FAQ

-We understand that you may have questions about the Masters of Educational Technology and Applied Learning Sciences Program at Carnegie Mellon.
+We understand that you may have questions about the Master of Educational Technology and Applied Learning Sciences Program at Carnegie Mellon.
 We have included the most common questions below.

 Program Logistics and Requirements